 Associate Professor of Economics and International Affairs

-Prior to joining Northeastern economics faculty, Professor Erten was a postdoctoral research scholar of the Committee on Global Thought at Columbia University.
-She earned her PhD in economics from the University of Massachusetts Amherst.
+Prior to joining Northeastern faculty, Professor Erten was a postdoctoral research scholar of the Committee on Global Thought at Columbia University.
+She received her PhD in Economics from the University of Massachusetts Amherst.

 - World Bank Economic Review Excellence in Refereeing Award 2019